nuls-io/devsite/source/contract/index.md

     public static native long gasleft();

     /**
-     * Message sender address
+     * sender of the contract
      *
      * @return
      */
     public static native Address sender();

     /**
-     * Amount of currency sent with message (in Na)
-     *
+     * The number of Nuls transferred by the contract sender to the contract address, the unit is Na, 1Nuls = 1 billion Na *
      * @return
      */